atomist/sdm/README.md

 Then run `slalom add-git-hooks` and the linked project will be treatd as a normal project.

 ### Import Command

-The easiest way to add a problem is running the `import` command to clone a GitHub.com directory in the right place in the expanded tree and automatically install the git hook as follows:
+The easiest way to add an existing project to your SDM projects is: run the `import` command to clone a GitHub.com repository in the right place in the expanded tree and automatically install the git hook:

 ```
 slalom import --owner=johnsonr --repo=initializr

 ```
-This command should be run from your SDM directory.

 Output will look as follows: